Hi! I'm Kevin Flores.

 Kevin started making baked goods as he transitioned from his high school to the Urban Skills Center (USC), working hard at home to develop his gift.
 He ultimately catered his graduation from USC by making and donating his baked goods for all to enjoy.
 He also began to regularly bake and donate food to a local senior center with the help of his family and mentors.
 Realizing that his passion for baking and his vocational skills were aligned, he created "Kevin the Baker" and became one of the first members of the State of California's pilot Self-Determination program in San Diego County to launch his plan to realize his work and life dreams.
 His vision was even presented before the State Council of Developmental Disabilities as part of its "Festival of Learning."

 Kevin is thriving!
 He has his cottage license and San Diego County food handler’s license, and a delicious ever-growing menu of high demand baked goods.
-To meet the growing demands of "Kevin the Baker," Kevin apprentices with two professional chefs making and packaging items for sale, working out of a commercial kitchen to meet large catering orders, and developing his baking skills.
+To meet the growing demands of "Kevin the Baker," Kevin apprentices with two professional chefs making and packaging items for sale to meet large catering orders.

 What kind of catering does he do?
 As an example, he recently catered desserts for 74 guests at the Senior Center at the Solana Beach Presbyterian Church.
 That's just one of the many examples of his hard work as a busy chef.
 Kevin has reliable, trained mentors to help him with his skills so that he can continue to increase his independence, expand his roots as a contributing community member, and build his business "Kevin the Baker."

 Thank you for your support and prayers for Chef Kevin!
 Bon Appetit!